JonesCVBS/CuteImageBot/README.md

 # Cute Image Bot

-Cute Image Bot is a Discord bot that sends cute images and videos to your server.
-Tested on windows 10 and ubuntu 20.04
+Cute Image Bot is a Discord bot that sends images and videos to your server.
+You can make it send whatever type of images/videos you want, Tested on windows 10 and ubuntu 20.04
 ## Features